 Located at Rindermarkt 1.
 Opening hours vary by season.
 Tower entry fee: Adult 5 EUR; Children 6-18 2 EUR; Children under 6 is free.

 One of the most unusual churches I have ever seen is the Church of St. Johann Nepomuk (better known as Asamkirche) which is located a short walk from Marienplatz.
 This elaborate Baroque church was built by two architect brothers, Cosmas Damian Asam and Egid Quirin Asam, between 1733 and 1746 and while it may be one of Munich’s smallest churches it makes up for that in sheer opulence.

 The church is only 30 feet wide as it was built to fit between two row houses and was originally intended to be a private chapel but the brothers were forced to open it to the public.
-Today visitors can only enter the lobby as the entrance to the church is gated when services aren’t taking place.
-It’s relatively easy, however, to admire the small church and take photos through the wrought iron gates.
+When we visited we were only able to enter the lobby as the entrance to the church was gated.
+It was relatively easy, however, to admire the small church and take photos through the wrought iron gates.

 Is it possible to visit Munich without including a stop at the city’s most famous beer hall?
 The answer is probably not – neither my husband nor I are beer drinkers but we still felt that we needed to have a walk through just to get a sense of the place (and to enjoy some oompah music).
 Hofbräuhaus was established more than 400 years ago when Wilhelm V, Duke of Bavaria, had the brewery built in order to have a local supply of beer for the court of the Wittelsbach.